vian0nguyen/random-thoughts-you-can-do-just-well-without/game pitches/update pandemie diary.md

-repurpose a structure game by drawing on it and imagining or writing how the new community adapts the structure for their purposes your institutions will fail you game???? can i publish and design one of my poems maybe publiah and design some of the mazes and labrythns i designed a collaborative playlist game thats a call and response/postcard
+repurpose a structure game by drawing on it and imagining or writing how the new community adapts the structure for their purposes your institutions will fail you game???? can i publish and design one of my poems maybe publish and design some of the mazes and labrythns i designed a collaborative playlist game thats a call and response/postcard
 - p1 adds song to collab playlist
 - p2 listens to song and responds tk the mood/genre/energy in whatever way makes sense